brightcoast/DevOpsFor/DevOps4NonDevs/presentation.md

 The course will be presented with a mixture of presentation, and most importantly, .bold.red[discussion].

-Please, jump in at a time with questions, comments, suggestions, snorts, etc. The goal is the material is presented in _your_ context.
+Please, jump in at any time with questions, comments, suggestions, snorts, etc. The goal is the material is presented in _your_ context.

 --